phpvms/docs/docs/installation/cron.md

 money back quarantee), if cron is failing and you can not get it working properly consider finding a different service provider.
-Even some hosts limit WebCron services, be advised, without a working cron you will not get the best of phpVMS v7.
+Even some hosts limit WebCron services, be advised, without a working cron you will not get the best of phpvms v7.

 ## Configuration on a Server

 If you have SSH and `crontab` access, this is the easiest way to configure the cron job.
-You need the path to the `bin/cron` file that's in the root of the phpVMS install.
+You need the path to the `bin/cron` file that's in the root of the phpvms install.
 After that, add a cronjob that runs once a minute.
 Do not forget to include the username, for example, using `crontab -e`:

 ```bash